russelsantos19/100-days-of-code/log.md

 **Thoughts**:   I decided to take a note while studying and coding and note about evrything I learned and did.
 Here's what I learned today: git restore, git reset, npm update, npm outdated, software release life cycle(alpha, beta, release candidate, stable released, etc.) package.json and package-lock.json.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 48: August 12, 2020 Wednesday

+**Today's Progress**:  Today I applied and used vue-router in my side-menu.
+Because before I just used v-show to hide and show the components.
+But now I understand the vue-router that it changes the URL and history.
+It's the right thing to do.

+**Thoughts**:   I learned about '!important' that makes a css property priority.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)